 The National Elk Refuge is part of the National Wildlife Refuge System.
 The fundamental mission of this system, according to Congress, is the conservation of fish, wildlife, and plants, where conservation is defined as sustaining healthy populations of these organisms.
-Characteristics of a healthy wildlife population include a stable and continuing population (i.e., the population returns to an initial equilibrium after being disturbed) and a minimized likelihood of irreversible or long-term effects.
+Characteristics of a healthy wildlife population include a stable and continuing population (i.e., the population returns to an initial equilibrium after being disturbed) and there is an insufficient amount of winter range to support the numbers of elk that occupy the Jackson Hole area, and this has been true for more than make up the deficit in native forage much the same as it was in 1912 - a minimized likelihood of irreversible or long-term effects.